-Group # of mentions Themes Respondents mention city council, the mayor, planning commission, and other government entities.
-EnvironmentalHomer Foundation, Kachemak HerOrganizationsHomer Drawdown, Homer Trails Al Respondents mentioned local non-profits and environmental organizations like the Homer Foundation, Kachemak Heritage Land Trust, Cook Inletkeeper, MAPP, Homer Drawdown, Homer Trails Alliance, and various arts organizations like Bunnell Street Arts Center and Homer Council on the Arts.
-Local Businesses and Industry Leaders70This includes mentions of small business This includes mentions of small business owners, marine trades, and fishing.
-Respondents cited local churches and faith-based organizations as important sources of guidance, particularly for moral and community-centered leadership Healthcare and Education Institutions 40 Respondents mentioned South Peninsula Hospital and the local school systems as organizations that are mindful of Homer's future needs, especially regarding public health and youth development.
-Disillusionmentorganizations, feeling that no one is a there is a lack of unified vision.Civic Engagement and30Respondents mention looking to public Respondents express distrust or skepticism toward existing leadership and organizations, feeling that no one is adequately guiding Homer's future or that there is a lack of unified vision.
-Respondents mention looking to public forums, community meetings, and input from long-time residents and knowledgeable citizens as sources of direction.
+Group # of mentions Themes Local Government 150 Respondents mention city council, the mayor, planning commission, and other government entities.
+Non-profits and Environmental Organizations 180 Respondents mentioned local non-profits and environmental organizations like the Homer Foundation, Kachemak Heritage Land Trust, Cook Inletkeeper, MAPP, Homer Drawdown, Homer Trails Alliance, and various arts organizations like Bunnell Street Arts Center and Homer Council on the Arts.
+Local Businesses and Industry Leaders 70 This includes mentions of small business owners, marine trades, and fishing.
+Faith-Based and Religious Organizations 50 Respondents cited local churches and faith-based organizations as important sources of guidance, particularly for moral and community-centered leadership Healthcare and Education Institutions 40 Respondents mentioned South Peninsula Hospital and the local school systems as organizations that are mindful of Homer's future needs, especially regarding public health and youth development.
+Skepticism and Disillusionment 40 Respondents express distrust or skepticism toward existing leadership and organizations, feeling that no one is adequately guiding Homer's future or that there is a lack of unified vision.
+Civic Engagement and Public Input 30 Respondents mention looking to public forums, community meetings, and input from long-time residents and knowledgeable citizens as sources of direction.
 Youth 20 Respondents expressed a desire for younger generations to take on leadership roles, viewing them as key to addressing future challenges and long-term planning.